Kauzok/AmpV2/README.md

   - Desc: Charge up a lightning-infused dash and charge forward, dealing 150-300% damage to enemies you hit and exploding for 800-1400% damage on end.
 - Fulmination
   - Consider adjusting chain effect
--Fix frost relic item display/revise current displays
+- Fix frost relic item display/revise current displays

 ## Misc.
 To Do
 - Cleanup code base, finish comments